Nouveau riche

-Nouveau riche (new rich); /fr/), new rich, or new money (in contrast to old money; vieux riche /fr/) is a social class of the rich whose wealth has been acquired within their own generation, rather than by familial inheritance.
-These people previously had belonged to a lower social class and economic stratum (rank) within that class and the term implies that the new money, which constitutes their wealth, allowed upward social mobility and provided the means for conspicuous consumption, the buying of goods and services that signal membership in an upper class.
-As a pejorative term, nouveau riche affects distinctions of type, the given stratum within a social class; hence, among the rich people of a social class, nouveau riche describes the vulgarity and ostentation of the newly rich person who lacks the worldly experience and the system of values of old money, of inherited wealth, such as the patriciate, the nobility, and the gentry.
-Though people who came from lower social classes are beginning to see it as a compliment rather than an insult, viewing it as recognition that they built their own wealth and status.
+Nouveau riche (new rich); /fr/), new rich, or new money (in contrast to old money; vieux riche /fr/) is a social class describing rich individuals whose wealth was acquired within their own lifetime, rather than by familial inheritance.
+These individuals had previously belonged to a lower social class or economic stratum (rank) within that class, but the acquisition of new money enabled upward social mobility.
+Nouveau riche have the means for conspicuous consumption, the buying of goods and services that signal membership in an upper class.
+As a pejorative term, nouveau riche describes the vulgarity and ostentation of the newly rich individual who lacks the worldly experience and value system of old money, or inherited wealth, such as the patriciate, the nobility, the gentry, or elites.
+However, some who rose from lower social classes see nouveau riche as a compliment rather than an insult, viewing it as recognition that they built their own wealth and status.

 History

 The idea of nouveau riche dates at least as far back as ancient Greece (c.
 8th century BCE).
-In the 6th century BCE, the poet and aristocrat Theognis of Megara wrote how "in former days, there was a tribe who knew no laws nor manners ...
-These men are nobles, now, the gentlemen of old are now the trash".
+In the 6th century BCE, the poet and aristocrat Theognis of Megara wrote how “in former days, there was a tribe who knew no laws nor manners ...
+These men are nobles, now, the gentlemen of old are now the trash”.
 In the Roman Republic, the term novus homo ('new man') carried similar connotations.